dgryski/go-perfbook/performance.md

 the process of reducing the constants associated with your program.

 All program tuning is either making a slow thing fast, or doing a slow thing fewer times.
+Algorithmic changes also fall into these categories, but we're going to be looking at smaller changes.
 Exactly how you do this varies as technologies change.
-Doing a slow thing fewer times might be an algorithmic change, but in this context we're looking at something which keeps the asymptotic complexity the same.

 Making a slow thing fast might be replacing SHA1 or hash/fnv1 with a faster hash function.
 Doing a slow thing fewer times might be saving the result of